revou-fsse-1/w11-the-movie-nikenhpsr/README.md

 - Register page structure & UI ✅
 - Interacting Login & Register page with JS DOM & Local Storage ✅

+Day 3:

+- Homepage content layout using different API endpoint ✅
+- Link homepage to description page ✅

 ## Todo

-Day 3:

-- Implementing CRUD API into Web Application (homepage)
-- Creating documentation API using Postman

 Day 4:
-- Add watchlist structure & UI
+- Description page content depend on what you click on homepage
+- Add CRUD for **Add to Watch List** button
+- Documentation on Postman API